NGaikwad99/CompTIASecPlus-Prep/All modules.md

 | Shadow IT | Internal | High | Low | Philosophical beliefs, Revenge |

 #### Attributes of actors
-* Internal/external: Internal actors are already part of the organization and thus have an advantage in achieveing their goals.
+* **Internal/external**: Internal actors are already part of the organization and thus have an advantage in achieveing their goals.
 External actors, on the other hand, operate from outside the organization and typically have no prior knowledge about the target.
-* Resources/funding: Hackers vary based on financial resources and time.
+* **Resources/funding**: Hackers vary based on financial resources and time.
 While actors like nation-state and organized crime are provided with a lot of funding, unskilled attackers or insider threats may have limited time and finances to achieve their goal.
-* Sophistication/capability: Hackers also greatly vary based on their knowledge and skill.
+* **Sophistication/capability**: Hackers also greatly vary based on their knowledge and skill.
 Nation state and organized crime are amonst the very highly skilled attackers, hacktivists range from moderately to highly skilled and script kiddies are newbies who want to have some fun during their free time.
-* Intent/motivation: There are a diverse set of reasons that encourage hackers to target an entity or an individual.
+* **Intent/motivation**: There are a diverse set of reasons that encourage hackers to target an entity or an individual.
 Some hackers do it for fun while some have other motives such as data exfiltration, espionage or revenge.

 #### Motivations
-* Data exfiltration involves stealing sensitive data or propretiray information such as intellectual property or customer data from computer systems or mobile phones.
+* **Data exfiltration** involves stealing sensitive data or propretiray information such as intellectual property or customer data from computer systems or mobile phones.
-* Espionage refers to spying on the target to gather sensitive information typically in nation-state or corporate rivalry.
+* **Espionage** refers to spying on the target to gather sensitive information typically in nation-state or corporate rivalry.
-* Service disruption seeks to impact availability as it takes down or interrupts critical systems or networks such as those of healthcare, national security or banking.
+* **Service disruption** seeks to impact availability as it takes down or interrupts critical systems or networks such as those of healthcare, national security or banking.
-* Blackmail involves making a demand in exchange of protection of sensitive data.
+* **Blackmail** involves making a demand in exchange of protection of sensitive data.
 This is typically related to ransonware attacks wherein the attacker demands money to release all the encrypted files on the user's device.
 The attacker may also threaten to published the stolen information on the internet.
-* Financial gain attacks such as organized crime are motivated by the desire to make money from stolen data.
+* **Financial gain** attacks such as organized crime are motivated by the desire to make money from stolen data.
-* Philosophical/political beliefs encourage attackers like hacktivists to use cybercrime to promote their ideologies.
+* **Philosophical/political beliefs** encourage attackers like hacktivists to use cybercrime to promote their ideologies.
-* Ethical attacks performed by white-hat hackers such as security researchers are aimed to identify vulnerabilites and warn organizations.
+* **Ethical** attacks performed by white-hat hackers such as security researchers are aimed to identify vulnerabilites and warn organizations.
-* Revenge attacks are conducted to defame an entity or embarrase them in public.
+* **Revenge** attacks are conducted to defame an entity or embarrase them in public.
 These may be waged by an insider threat who is not happy with their job or their workplace.
-* Disruption/chaos attacks are motivated by a desire to cause havoc and intefere with normal operations.
+* **Disruption/chaos** attacks are motivated by a desire to cause havoc and intefere with normal operations.
-* War may be motivation for nation-state attackers who seek to disrupt or gain more information on military operations especially during an ongoing conflict.
+* **War** may be motivation for nation-state attackers who seek to disrupt or gain more information on military operations especially during an ongoing conflict.

-### Explain common threat vectors and attack surfaces
+### Common threat vectors and attack surfaces
 #### Message-based
-_Email_ is the most commonly used medium to wage social engineering attacks.
-An attacker may send a malicious link and compel the user to click on it by creating a sense of fear or urgency.
+* Attacker may send a malicious link and compel the user to click on it by creating a sense of fear or urgency.
 Once clicked, the attacker may get access to the device and/or the network or may be able to have a worm or virus injected into the target.
-Similarly, _Short Message Service (SMS)_ and _Instant Messaging (IM)_ can also be used as a threat vector.
+* Media: _Email_ (most common), _Short Message Service (SMS)_ and _Instant Messaging (IM)_.

 #### Image-based
-Images can also be used to wage attacks by linking them to illicit sites.
-For instance, the image on a website can be linked to a fake login page for another site or accidentally clicking on it might trigger a malicious script to be run in the background.
+* Linking images to illicit sites.
+* For instance, the image on a website can be linked to a fake login page for another site or clicking on it might trigger a malicious script to be run in the background.

 #### File-based
-File-based attacks involves the delivery of malicious scripts via remote logins or backdoors.
-An attacker having access to a system within an organization can load a file into the system and trigger it to run in the background.
-The attacker can also embed malicious code into another file on the system to make it more difficult to detect.
-For instance, an attacker can inject malicious code into a website's source code that is run every time a user visits the site.
+* Delivery of malicious scripts via remote logins or backdoors.
+* Attacker with unauthorized access to load a file into the system and trigger it to run in the background.
+* Malicious code can also be embedded into another file on the system to make it more difficult to detect.

 #### Voice call
-Social engineering attacks conducted using voice call are called vishing.
+Social engineering attacks conducted over a voice call are called vishing.
 These are discussed further in the document.

 #### Removable device
-Removal devices such as USB drives are commonly used as a medium to transport malicious scripts into target devices.
-An attacker might intentionally leave USB sticks lying around in parking lot, on a staircase, on a table in an airport or other public areas.
-When found, the USB ignites curiosity and the individual plugs in the USB into their device.
-The moment this happens, the USB runs a malicious script such as installing and starting spyware for example thereby infecting the device.
+* Removal devices such as USB drives are commonly used as a medium to transport malicious scripts into target devices.
+* An attacker might intentionally leave USB sticks lying around in parking lot, on a staircase, on a table in an airport or other public areas.
+* Out of curiosity, the finder plugs in the USB into their device and the USB runs a malicious script such as installing and starting spyware.

 #### Vulnerable software
-* Client-based vulnerable software needs to involve human intervention to be downloaded locally on the target device.
+* Client-based vulnerable software requires human intervention to be downloaded locally on the target device.
 * Agentless software, on the other hand, does not require any installation and runs via the browser or cloud.

 #### Unsupported systems and applications
-Software vendors eventually discontinue support for their products including applications and/or devices.
-This includes any software or security updates as well as customer service for the product.
-As a result, an organization using these products should also stop using the outdated products and upgrade or find a replacement if needed, to ensure that the security of the product is always kept in check and they have a point of contact in case an issue arises with the product.
-The use of unsupported systems and applications poses as a significant security risk as security flaws are no longer being investigated and/or patched and as we all know it, no software or system is 100% secure.
-However, in some cases, organizations may need to continue using the product for business continuity until they find a suitable replacement.
-This results in the need for implementing a compensating control such as isolating the system or application to ensure it cannot access the rest of the internal network and so, if compromised, the impact is contained.
+* Software vendors eventually discontinue support (software or security updates and customer support) for their products including applications and/or devices.
+* Organizations using these products should find a replacement.
+* Uuse of unsupported systems and applications poses as a significant security risk as security flaws are no longer being investigated and/or patched.
+* In some cases, organizations may need to continue using the product for business continuity.
+This results in the need for implementing a compensating control such as isolating the system or application to ensure that if compromised, the impact is contained.

 #### Unsecure networks
 * Wireless networks ae inherently vulnerable to a wide range of attacks given the mode of data transmission.
 An attacker can compromise these networks remotely by sitting in the organization's parking lot.